Ligeia (band): Reunion (2010–2011)

-Ligeia announced on June 15, 2010, via their Myspace page that the band's hiatus was over and they were working on a new album.
+Ligeia announced on June 15, 2010 via their Myspace page that the band's hiatus was over and they were working on a new album.

 Ligeia's comeback show took place in Moosup, Connecticut on February 1, 2011, just days before they head back to Canada for their "Fear of Freezing" Headlining Tour with the Canadian bands A Sight For Sewn Eyes and Right Before the Rise.
-The tour spans from Ontario and Quebec from February 4–26, 2011, with the kickoff show being held in London, ON.
+The tour spanned from Ontario and Quebec from February 4–26, 2011, with the kickoff show being held in London, ON.

-On July 31, 2011, Ligeia Entered The Bear's Den Recording Studio with Producer Jay DeLuca to begin recording new material.
+On July 31, 2011, Ligeia entered The Bear's Den Recording Studio with producer Jay DeLuca to begin recording new material.

 Welcome to Palm City (2011)

 On November 3, 2011, the band released a studio update video which included the song "Simulated Drowning", the band's first release since 2008.
-The EP "Welcome To Palm City" will be completely free and available on their website for fans to download.
-The Album was produced and recorded by Jay DeLuca, and mastered by Kris Crummett.
+The EP "Welcome To Palm City" was released completely free and available on their website for fans to download.
+The album was produced and recorded by Jay DeLuca, and mastered by Kris Crummett.